MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSession.md

 For more information, see about_PSSessions (http://go.microsoft.com/fwlink/?LinkID=135181).

 You can run commands on a remote computer without creating a **PSSession** by using the *ComputerName* parameters of **Enter-PSSession** or **Invoke-Command**.
-When you use the *ComputerName* parameter, Windows PowerShell creates a temporary connection that is used for the command and is then closed.
+When you use the *ComputerName* parameter, PowerShell creates a temporary connection that is used for the command and is then closed.

 Starting with PowerShell 6.0 you can use Secure Shell (SSH) to establish a connection to and create a session on a remote computer, if SSH is available on the local computer and the remote computer is configured with a PowerShell SSH endpoint.
 The benefit of an SSH based PowerShell remote session is that it can work across multiple platforms (Windows, Linux, macOS).
 For SSH based sessions you use the **HostName** or **SSHConnection** parameter set to specify the remote computer and relevant connection information.
 For more information about how to set up PowerShell SSH remoting see (https://github.com/PowerShell/PowerShell/tree/master/demos/SSHRemoting).